openshift-labs/learn-katacoda/subsystems/container-internals-lab-4/03-troubleshooting-distributed-applications.md

 ``cat ~/labs/lab4-step3/Run.yaml``{{execute}}

-Build the test application.
-Wait for the build to successfully complete.
+Build the test application. **Wait** for the build to successfully complete.
 You can watch the log output in the OpenShift web interface.

 ``oc create -f ~/labs/lab4-step3/Build.yaml``{{execute}}

 ``oc get builds``{{execute}}

+``oc get pods``{{execute}}

+You can watch the logs like this:

+``oc logs goodbad-1-build``{{execute}}

-Before we define the applicaiton, we need to patch application defintion because each Katacoda environment is generated dynamically and is different:
+When the above build completes, move on.
+Before we define the application, we need to patch application defintion because each Katacoda environment is generated dynamically and is different:

 ``sed -i s#172.30.170.9:5000/lab02-exercise04/goodbad#$(oc get is | grep goodbad | awk '{print $2}')# ~/labs/lab4-step3/Run.yaml``{{execute}}